Gábor’s AI policy for advanced applied metrics classes and projects

 Short essay

-For the short essay, my advice is start with the review papers but also use AI to help you find papers.
-You can also use AI to pin down the main idea for the paper.
+For the short essay, my advice is start with review papers but also use AI to help you find papers.
+Come with the core idea first.
+Then you can also use AI to pin down (make it precise) the main idea for the paper.
+You shall go back and forth between thinking and AI review.
 Then, I suggest you write a full draft.
 Most people do the thinking while writing.
 Thus, the first draft should not be outsourced to AI.
 Then you can ask AI to give you feedback, like a referee report.
 You may well do a rewrite based on ideas (pick and choose and act on what you think is relevant, don’t accept all suggestions, as some are rubbish.).
 Then you can use AI to polish.
 However, beware that most AI have a somewhat artificial and bullshit-y language.
 So, focus on correct grammar, but make sure your voice remains.

 Some suggestions: how can AI help